 Residents appeared to be provided with appropriate emotional and behavioural support.
 Behaviour support plans were in place for residents identified to require same.
-It was noted that compatibility issues were at times, difficult to manage in a group living environment.
-However there had been a significant decrease in this behaviour in the preceding period and incidents were overall being managed well by the staff team.
-There was a restrictive practices register in place which was subject to regular review.
+It was noted that any behaviours that challenge presented by residents appeared to be appropriately supported by staff.
+There was a restrictive practice register in place which was subject to review at regular intervals by the provider's Rights Committee.